 These folks are so sure that you’ll have a chance at a lion that they offer this guarantee: If we fail to tree you a legal lion, you will be welcomed back at 1/2 price.
 If we fail to tree a legal lion on your return trip, you are welcomed back for free.
 A legal lion is a male or an adult female without kittens.

 Hunts are held in western Colorado in December and January.
+The season runs longer than that but hunting conditions can be very difficult in February and March plus harvest quotas are often hit after January.
 Mode of transportation is 4×4’s, snowmobiles, and leg work.
 Hunters may use rifle, pistol, muzzleloader or bow.

 Hunters are required to take a mountain lion education and identification course before they will be issued a license.
 The test can be taken online or at any DOW office.
 Licenses are over-the-counter and are based on a quota for the areas.
 Cost is $41 for residents and $351 for non-residents.
 A $10 habitat stamp is also required.